 Iron Sky is a 2012 Finnish-German-Australian comic science fiction action film directed by Timo Vuorensola and written by Johanna Sinisalo and Michael Kalesniko.
 It tells the story of a group of Nazi Germans who, having been defeated in 1945, fled to the Moon, where they built a space fleet to return in 2018 with a goal of conquering Earth.

-When I think of this film, silly is the first word that comes to mind; it is composed of a heap of silly notions that add up to an only sometimes amusing film that tells a story that begins on the moon.
-It is a very camp, very tongue-in-cheek satire meant to be amusing, that starts with a mission of space exploration launched by the United States in an alternate universe led by a woman president that bears a strong resemblance to Sarah Palin.
+When I think of this film, silly is the first word that comes to mind; it is composed of a heap of silly notions that only sometimes succeeds in being amusing.
+Iron Sky uses a very camp, very tongue-in-cheek and satirical approach that takes place in an alternate universe led by a woman president that bears a strong resemblance to Sarah Palin.

 Iron Sky does have some funny moments, and it features wall-to-wall silliness.
 It almost succeeds as a satire and comedy by the sheer volume of notions it depicts.
 Unorthodox in its approach, it was not well-received by critics and a lot of genre fans, but the director’s cut is not bad by any standards, even if it is sometimes in bad taste.
 It has the look of a classic 50’s B movie which for me, added to its appeal.

 Iron Sky is not all bad though, one of its strengths is the cheesy practical effects the film employs.
-It intentionally makes itself a reminder of the B-rated science fiction films of the 50’s and does a good job at being an oddball tribute to those films.
+It intentionally makes itself a reminder of the B-rated science fiction films of the 50’s and does an excellent job at being an oddball tribute to those films.
 The models and sets are a real delight.
-The Nazi flying saucers, for example, are great in their ponderous post-industrial design, and the Nazi mothership, shaped like a giant flying swastika is pretty darn funny in its absurdity.
+The Nazi flying saucers, for example, are remarkably delightful in their ponderous post-industrial design, and the Nazi mothership, shaped like a giant flying swastika is pretty darn funny in its absurdity.
 Visually the film is a fun and entertaining production.

 The cast is not all bad either; it includes Udo Kier, who has played Nazis so often in movies and on TV he may as well be a card-carrying member of that infamous political party.
 Julia Dietze adds a nice touch to the film as the sexy and dedicated little Liebchen who serves as a school teacher in the Nazi’s moon base while dealing with her chauvinistic male counterparts.
 I admit also enjoying the over-the-top caricature of the very Sarah Palin like Stephanie Paul as the President of the United States.